jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There is no debate.
 The story is simple.
 We must upgrade our society now.

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
-Every year, month, and day we stall, only makes our technology, tools, and culture more outdated.
-It will only get harder and harder to respond to, and prevent horrible events like recessions, depressions, and pandemics.
+Every year, month, and day we wait, only makes our technology, tools, and culture more outdated.
+Responding to and preventing horrible events like recessions, depressions, and pandemics will only get harder.

 This book will teach you how to upgrade our society to the Internet Age.
-Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our culture will be a glorious story to tell your grandkids.
+Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our politics to the modern age be a glorious story to tell your grandkids.

+I'll be easy too.
 Once you realize politics is a game worth playing.

 ![levers-of-power](https://techvolution.io/content/images/2020/04/levers-of-power.jpg)